-Title: | Maxwell Boltzmann Bose Einstein Fermi Dirac Distribution and Destruction Rate Modelling |
+| Title: | Maxwell Boltzmann Bose Einstein Fermi Dirac Distribution and Destruction Rate Modelling |

-Description: | Distributions that are typically used for exposure rating in general insurance, in particular to price reinsurance contracts.
+| Description: | Distributions that are typically used for exposure rating in general insurance, in particular to price reinsurance contracts.
 The vignette shows code snippets to fit the distribution to empirical data.
 See, e.g., Bernegger (1997) <doi:10.2143/AST.27.1.563208> freely available on-line. |

-Authors: | Christophe Dutang [aut, cre] , Giorgio Spedicato [aut] , Markus Gesmann [ctb] |
+| Authors: | Christophe Dutang [aut, cre] (ORCID: <https://orcid.org/0000-0001-6732-1501>), Giorgio Spedicato [aut] (ORCID: <https://orcid.org/0000-0002-0315-8888>), Markus Gesmann [ctb] |

-Maintainer: | Christophe Dutang <[email protected]> |
+| Maintainer: | Christophe Dutang <[email protected]> |

-License: | GPL-2 |
+| License: | GPL-2 |

-Version: | 0.8.13 |
+| Version: | 0.8.15 |

-Built: | 2024-11-23 05:49:52 UTC |
+| Built: | 2026-05-08 09:05:32 UTC |

-Source: | https://github.com/spedygiorgio/mbbefd |
+| Source: | https://github.com/spedygiorgio/mbbefd |

 The idea of this package emerged in 2013 from G.A.
 Spedicato who at this time worked in the area of quantitative risk assessment.
 In 2015, M. Gesmann and C. Dutang joined the project.
 This project is hosted at github.

-This package contains the core functions of the two parametrizations of the MBBEFD distribution (distribution function, density, quantile functions, random generation, aka d, p, q, r) as well as MBBEFD exposure curve (ec) and raw moments (m).
+This package contains the core functions for the two parametrizations of the MBBEFD distribution (distribution function, density, quantile functions, random generation, aka d, p, q, r) as well as MBBEFD exposure curve (ec) and raw moments (m).

 This package also provides other distributions used for destruction rate modelling, that is the beta, the shifted truncated Pareto and the generalized beta distributions.
-Due to the presence of a total loss, a one-inflated version of the previous distributions is also provided.
+Due to the presence of a total loss, a one-inflated version of the previous distributions is provided.

-The vignette shows code snippets to fit the distribution to empirical data: Exposure rating, destruction rate models and the mbbefd package.
+The vignette shows code snippets to fit the distribution to empirical data:

 Christophe Dutang (maintainer), Giorgio Spedicato, Markus Gesmann